Many Thai people sincerely love their King. Most houses or shops display at least one photo of His Majesty.

 Studying example from a big light-box in Phuket.
 From a big light-box in Phuket.

 The stage layout at the Phuket World Music festival.

 A big famous image in light-box near the Saphan Hin.
 From a big light-box near the Saphan Hin park, Phuket

 Oil on Bamboo, Phuket Town.

-It's 5th decenmber.
-Many hotels and resorts make a little altar, on the road side outside the entrance, with photos, flags and neon lights to honor the King's birthday.
+It's 5th December.
+Many hotels and resorts make a little altar, on the road side outside the entrance, with photos, flags and neon lights to honour the King's birthday.

 Thanks for watching!